UCI-GDIM31/w0-setup-check-in-AdamAsi4090/README.md

 **These questions are not graded for accuracy!
 Answer honestly, don’t Google it.**

-1. Game design document
+1. N/A

-2. Scope management
+2. The management of a game's scope to make it possible with the parameters given.

-3. Iteration
+3. I am familiar with the term but don't have an exact definition.

-4. Object-Oriented programming
+4. A programming style that utilizes objects (int, double, String, etc.)

-5. Model-View-Controller architecture
+5. A program architecture where content inputted in the view is put into the controller and interpreted so it can be used in the model.

 ## Complete!